Five Benefits of Being Certified as a Women-Owned Business

 Although eligibility terms vary, most Woman-Owned Business Certifications require at least 51% female ownership and management in a company.
-There are not one but several Woman-Owned certifications that will help you access benefits from the federal, local, and private sectors.
+There are not one but several Woman-Owned certifications that will help you access federal, local, and private benefits.
 But if your primary concern is to qualify for federal programs and contracts, you will first need to be certified either as a:

 If you’re looking for additional guidance and benefits, you can also receive certification from a third-party certifier (TPC) from the Small Business Administration.
 Below are three SBA-approved TPCs and their official sites for membership requirements and fees:

-There are also other federal minority-owned business certifications that you might be able to qualify for.
-Learn about them in The benefits of being a minority-owned business.
+There are also other federal minority-owned business certifications that you can qualify for.
+Learn about them in the benefits of being a minority-owned business.

 Great!
 You already covered the basics about winning certifications for successful women entrepreneurs.
-But are you still having second thoughts because of the paperwork needed to prequalify or eligibility requirements?
-Getting your business certified as a women's business owner offers the following benefits:
+But are you still having second thoughts because of the paperwork needed to prequalify or the eligibility requirements?
+Getting your business certified as a women's business owner offers some of the following benefits:

-The Small Business Administration must set aside at least 5% of all contracting dollars for women-owned businesses each year.
-Suppose your business is already certified as a Women Owned Small Business or an Economically Disadvantaged WOSB.
-In that case, you can apply and possibly get funding from the SBA’s Women-Owned Small Business Contracting Program.
+The Small Business Administration, known as the SBA, must set aside at least 5% of all contracting dollars for women-owned businesses each year.
+Suppose your business is certified as a Women Owned Small Business or an Economically Disadvantaged WOSB.
+You can apply and possibly get funding from the SBA’s Women-Owned Small Business Contracting Program.
 And this is only one of the billions of local, state, and federal dollars of opportunities available at local, state, and federal levels for women entrepreneurs with government certification.